Citizenship-based taxation impacts all U.S.-connected people, including citizens, green card holders, and others with U.S. ties.

 In this system, only residents of a country are subject to its income tax laws, regardless of their citizenship.
 The specifics around how each country classifies someone as a resident for tax purposes vary, but in general, they look at where you:

-Other factors may include where your dependents live and where the center of your economic interests are located.
+Other factors may include where your dependents live and where the center of your economic interests is located.

-More In Recent Tax News: LaHood Introduces Tax Reform Legislation
+More In Semi-Recent Tax News: LaHood Introduces Tax Reform Legislation

 In December 2024, more news broke on the topic of how Americans abroad file their taxes with Congressman LaHood’s introduction of a new residency-based taxation bill to Congress.

-While this is not the first time an attempt has been made to change the filing requirements for Americans living overseas, it remains to be seen whether the effort combined with President Trump’s declaration will produce a different result than previous efforts to reduce the tax-filing burden on Americans abroad.
+While this is not the first time an attempt has been made to change the filing requirements for Americans living overseas, it remains to be seen whether the effort combined with President Trump’s declaration will produce any meaningful changes for the estimated nine million Americans living abroad.

-So, Does a U.S. Citizen Living Abroad Have to Pay Taxes?
+So, Do U.S. Citizens Living Abroad Have to Pay Taxes?

 U.S. citizens living abroad must declare their worldwide income if they exceed certain minimum filing thresholds, but they will not necessarily owe.
 Additionally, they must also report foreign financial accounts through FBAR and FATCA.